 16 May 3 New Federal Initiatives to Help Businesses Fight Cybercrime

-There are many policymakers in Washington who understand the threat of cybercrime and who are looking for ways to help prevent it.
+There are many policymakers in Washington who understand the threat of cybercrime and who are looking for ways to help fight cybercrime.
 In particular, there’s a recognition that small businesses face a significant threat of becoming cybercrime targets, but are less likely to have the time or resources to devote to prevention.
 An oft cited statistic reveals that 43% of spear phishing attacks target small business and an estimated 90% of cybercrimes start with a phishing email.
-Three new initiatives highlight some of the ways the Federal government is trying to assist small businesses to adapt to the ever-changing cyberthreat landscape.
+Three new initiatives highlight some of the ways the Federal government is trying to assist small businesses to adapt to the ever-changing cyberthreat landscape and fight cybercrime.

 1. One-Stop Shop for Cybersecurity